anujkulkarni123/New-Wecca/README.md

 # WeccaWebsite

+This project is now live, and is accessible at https://weccauwo.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
 When initially cloning, make sure to update package.json
     --> Command: npm i